darkoverlordofdata/not-php/readme.md

 ### arrays

-  Some nested literal object constructs are mis-tranlsated, <br />
-  and will need to be manually corrected. <br />
+  Some nested literal object constructs are mis-tranlsated, and will need to be manually corrected.

   Example: